-The Greerton 33kV switching station is critical for electricity supply to the Northern Tauranga region.
-It supplies substations in Omokoroa, Aongatete, Katikati, Kauri Point, the Bethlehem suburb, and Otumoetai.
+The Greerton 33kV switching station plays a critical role in keeping the lights on for our customers in the Northern Tauranga region.
+It supplies power to substations in Omokoroa, Aongatete, Katikati, Kauri Point, Bethlehem and Otumoetai.

-- The original 33kV outdoor switchgear was outdated – if it failed, it would be major, and replacement or repair would have been difficult and time-consuming, leading to significant outages in the area
+Originally installed in 1974, the switchgear at Greerton was outdated – if it failed, replacement or repair would have been difficult and time-consuming, leading to significant outages in the area.

-- Constructed on steep terrain, the site was at risk of damage after heavy rainfall or storms
+The station was also constructed on steep terrain, putting our equipment at risk of damage from heavy rainfall or storms.

-Investment of $3.8m to replace our 33kV Greerton switching station with a new indoor 33kV switchboard.
+We invested $3.8m to replace the outdoor switching station with a new indoor 33kV switchboard.
 The project included:

-- Site works, and construction of a new switch room building, replacing the outdoor 33KV switchgear with an indoor switchboard
+- construction of a new switch room building

-- Natural disaster proof protection – the new installation was designed to modern seismic standards, and will offer protection against slips.
+- protection against natural disasters (the new building was designed to modern seismic standards and offers protection against slips).